jthirkield/LedeProgram/README.md

 ## Grading

-- 40% Attendance and participation
+- 30% Attendance and participation
-- 60% Homework assignments (10% each)
+- 50% 5 Homework assignments (10% each)
+- 20% Final project

 ## Schedule and notes

 ### Week 1 (May 23 and 25)

-* Orientation
-* Student introductions
 * SQL basics

 Homework #1 (due May 30): Read and respond to the following.